What Do I Do With Waste from a Composting or Dry Toilet?

 • Soakaway System: In off-grid setups, a soakaway or reed bed system can be used for urine disposal.
 Always follow local environmental guidance.

-• Mains Disposal: Where possible, the liquid can be poured into a standard toilet or greywater outlet.
+• Mains Disposal: Where possible, the liquid can be poured into a standard toilet or blackwater outlet.

-It’s advisable to emptying the liquid containers before freezing weather arrives, as the build-up of frozen liquid can damage the pipe or liquid collection container.
+It’s advisable to empty the liquid containers before freezing weather arrives, as the build-up of frozen liquid can damage the pipe or liquid collection container.

 How to Stay Hygienic